landmaj/Raspi_Backup/README.md

 # Backup script for Raspberry Pi
 This script does an image backup of the Pi SD card using dd.
-This is a heavily modified version of this: https://github.com/aweijnitz/pi_backup I removed an option to gzip backup image in favor of a second script (not mine, link in credits) which reduces img file to its minimum possible size.
+This is a heavily modified version of this: https://github.com/aweijnitz/pi_backup I removed the option to gzip backup image in favor of a second script (not mine, link in credits) which reduces img file to its minimum possible size.
 This method is faster and allows to restore backup to smaller sd card.

 I also added email notification after successful (or failed) backup.
 It requires installed and configured ssmtp.